rodu/protect-static/README.md

 **Notice: The sources of the app are encrypted at rest (including the `index.html`).**

+## How decryption takes place

-When the user is redirected to `/app/index.html`, the service worker proceeds to intercept all the `GET` requests made to the `/app` folder for files with `.html`, `.css` and `.js` extension.
+When the user is redirected to `/app/index.html`, the service worker (registered/activated at the login page) proceeds to intercept all the `GET` requests made to the `/app` folder for files with `.html`, `.css` and `.js` extension.

-For each GET request matching this criteria, the service worker will proceed to decrypt the contents on the fly, using the AES-GCM algorithm and the password initially entered.
+For each `GET` request matching this criteria, the service worker proceeds to decrypt the contents on the fly, using the AES-GCM algorithm and the password initially entered.

-When decryption succeeds, the service worker creates a new `HTTP Response` on the fly containing the clear text for the content and returns that to the browser.
+When decryption succeeds, the service worker creates a new `Response` object on the fly, containing the clear text for the content and returns that to the browser.

-The browser then can render the protected app as if it was never encrypted!
+The browser can now render the protected app as if it was never encrypted!

-If someone would try to reach the protected app directly, they would only see gibberish from encrypted file contents.
+If someone would try to reach the protected app directly, they would only see _gibberish_ from encrypted file contents.